Krovikan-Vamp/Speckles/readme.md

 A quick overview on the installation process and usage of the `docx-test.py` script.
 Other scripts in this repository are older versions using terribly outdated tactics to achieve the same goal.
 Contact the [creator](https://github.com/Krovikan-Vamp) with question about their processes.

+The goal of this project is to save the company time and money by automating major parts of the medical records department.
+The original way to complete these requisitions would take on average 9 minutes per person.
+Now it takes 20 seconds.

 ## Installation

 1. Make sure [Python](https://www.python.org/downloads/) version >= 3.10.1 is installed locallay